 It is possible to be eco friendly in different areas of our lives.

-It can be from a small change, like using a recyclable water bottle in your daily life, to a bigger investment, such as installing solar panels to make the switch to renewable energy for your home.
+It can be from a small change, like using a recyclable water bottle in your daily life, to a bigger investment, such as installing solar panels to make the switch to clean energy for your home.
 Fortunately, in the UK there are a number of solar panel grants to make these switches easier and more affordable.

 Most people struggle to make a meaningful change because they simply don’t know where to begin.
 This comprehensive guide covers five main aspects of your life to help you make a contribution to reducing climate change effects and being more eco friendly in your daily life:

 - How to be More Eco Friendly in Your Everyday Life